bra1nDump/ai-task-vscode/documents/use-cases.md

 # Watch the data
 The diagram comes in - I want to watch all transformations it goes through and get code pointers.
 Its similar to profiling / tracing but for data transformations

+# Search old code in your repo (that you removed say)
+And re-apply to the current code base

+# Resolve merge conflicts

+# Show recent edits and figure out what the fuck was i doing ...
+Seems like a good plugin feature contributed by users?